 Chocolate Torte is a traditional Southern recipe and belongs in every Confederate–and Yankee–cook’s repertoire.
 Also known as a Twelve-Layer Cake (or Seventeen-Layer, depending how many layers you can eke out of the batter), this chocolate cake recipe may make you do a double take and think, “There is no way I’m making this at home!”
 But the recipe is both simple and savvy, baking several skinny cakes in 9-inch cake pans.
-It sure beats making a plain ole double layer chocolate cake and slicing both of those suckers into six with that inevitable and maddening mess of crumbs that comes from hacking away at the cake with a bread knife.–David Leite
+It sure beats making a plain ole double layer chocolate cake and slicing both of those suckers into six with that inevitable and maddening mess of crumbs that comes from hacking away at the cake with a bread knife.–Trisha Yearwood

 LC Lazy Day Note